low-ghost/Transitioner/README.md

     .root .selector { ...transition rules... }
     .selector.classNameToBeAnimated { ...properties to be transitioned... }

+Great for organizing multiple transitions when adding a single class via js.

+Feed it classes in quotes, anything else can go either way.

+##### Providing parent element(s):
+Dot or hash delimited selectors can be the main element, but spaced descendants must be in $root or $properties-root variables.

+##### Extending:
-great for organizing multiple transitions when adding a single class via js feed it classes in quotes, anything else can go either way write "extend #id-name" as 2nd arg to extend previous transition rules provide parent element(s) (multiple selectors written as usual), or don't can even organize pseudo class transitions if it's DRY / helpful. see :hover below
+Write "extend #id-name" as 2nd arg to extend previous transition rules

+You can even organize pseudo class transitions if it's DRY / helpful. see :hover below

 ## Example using Transitioner and extend with root: